We're the UK's leading bowel cancer charity

 Grant award: £24,969

-Dr Alex Greenhough and his collaborators (Mr. Adam Chambers and Prof Ann Williams) are investigating ways to improve how well chemoradiotherapy treatment works for patients with rectal cancer.
+Dr Alex Greenhough and his collaborators (Mr Adam Chambers and Professor Ann Williams) investigated ways to improve how well chemoradiotherapy treatment works for patients with rectal cancer.
 In the future, they hope this work will mean more tailored treatment decisions can be made for each individual bowel cancer patient.

 The challenge

-Patients with rectal cancer are often treated with a combination of chemotherapy and radiotherapy (known as chemoradiotherapy) before having surgery.
+Patients with rectal cancer are often treated with a combination of chemotherapy and radiotherapy (known as chemoradiotherapy) to shrink their tumour before having surgery.
 This can reduce the chances of the cancer coming back after surgery.

 Chemoradiotherapy doesn’t always work for every patient and this is a particular problem in younger patients.
 At the moment it’s not fully understood why one patient might have a better response to treatment than another.
 Being able to better predict how well this type of treatment might work for each patient could help doctors make more personalised decisions about treatment, reducing the likelihood of patients being given a treatment that simply won’t work for them.